 Image search is a powerfully visual change of pace from the purely text world of traditional search, but results pages will now often show a small gallery of images related to the query.
 There is a type of small metadata for images, allowing you the opportunity to show up on the main search page.
 Alt and title attributes are like page titles and descriptions.
 Alt attributes should be extremely succinct but descriptive, while title attributes can be longer to allow for full explanation.
 Title attributes will also show if you hover over an image, and alt attributes are displayed instead of the image for text-only browsers.
-Various search engines display images with different content, such as the images below.

 Images are a vital organic source of traffic, especially if unique images are used.
-For tax and accounting professionals, stock photos should be avoided.
+For CPAs, stock photos should be avoided.
 Though many businesses use these images, they can be too formulaic, too similar to competing sites, or too unrealistic to connect with a searcher.
 Keep in mind that a potential customer searching for your practice’s name can be shown a cohesive brand image.
 Ensure that as many images as logical are tagged with these attributes.
 Focus on the keyword, but accurately describe the photo.
 Image seekers tend to be looking for something specific.

 Describing the image is key on photo sharing sites.
 Many image sites put much of their ranking weight on the title and description of the image, and the same lessons from page metadata apply to images – test them using a different tone to better resonate with users.
 On these sites, however, traffic is generated by searching as well, making keywords a safe bet for either title copy.
 On these social sites, be sure to add your url to the description so that searchers can easily visit your site.